Sydney Metro Northwest: Proposed route

 When the O'Farrell Government took office, it proposed that the line would form part of the mainline network and would be served by double deck rolling stock, like other rail lines in Sydney.
 A report released in July 2011 indicated that upon opening of the line, four to six trains per hour would connect Rouse Hill station with Chatswood station via Epping.
 Of these, only as few as 2 trains per hour would be able to continue from Chatswood to the CBD due to capacity constraints on the North Shore line.

 The design was changed to a driverless rapid transit line, featuring more frequent, lower capacity single deck trains.
 All trains would terminate at Chatswood, with passengers required to change to North Shore line trains to continue to the city.

-The route proposal put forward in May 2011 by the State Government was a 23 km rail route with six new stations, and the possibility of two more to be built at point in the future.
+The route proposal put forward in May 2011 by the State Government was a 23 km rail route with six new stations, and the possibility of two more to be built at some point in the future.
 The proposed stations were: